 In summary, the Inns of Court are not merely historical relics; they remain essential institutions for barristers, shaping legal practice and tradition to this day.

-Check out our related articles on Barristers, Barristers Behaving Badly, Direct Access Barrister, The Secret Barrister, Bar Standards Board, Bar Council, Rule of Law, Open Justice, Innocent until Proven Guilty and the highly questionable Sussex Family Justice Board.
+Check out our related articles on Barristers, Direct Access Barrister, The Secret Barrister, Bar Standards Board, Bar Tribunal and Adjudication Services, Bar Council, Council of the Inns of Court, Barristers Behaving Badly, Rule of Law, Open Justice, Innocent until Proven Guilty and the highly questionable Sussex Family Justice Board.

-The Four Inns of Court was last updated on 12th September 2024
+The Four Inns of Court was last updated on the 15th January 2025